ElektrikAkar/jekyll-thema-test/docs/3_using/3_individual_classes.md

 - Data storage: storing certain data from the simulation which can be plotted later
 - Auxiliary: e.g. getting the ID string of this StorageUnit, getting the parent (Module to which this StorageUnit is connected)

-Note that there are two voltage limits: Vmin/Vmax and VMIN/VMAX.
+Note that there are two voltage limits: `Vmin`/`Vmax` and `VMIN`/`VMAX`.
 The former are the regular voltage limits outside of which an SU should not be used (e.g. 2.7V and 4.2V).
-However, due to the discrete time stepping and imperfect external functions (e.g. CV in Cycler), these limits might occasionally be exceeded by a small margin.
+However, due to the discrete time stepping and imperfect external functions (e.g. `CV` in `Cycler`), these limits might occasionally be exceeded by a small margin.
 SU will report to higher levels that they have exceeded these limits, but they will keep working.

-VMIN and VMAX are the ‘safety cut-off’ limits.
+`VMIN` and `VMAX` are the ‘safety cut-off’ limits.
 Under no circumstance should these be exceeded, for instance because you risk going outside of the OCV curve (e.g. the surface concentration becomes <0 or > 1).
-If SU exceed these limits, they throw an error and the simulation is usually interrupted.
+If `SU` exceed these limits, they throw an error and the simulation is usually interrupted.

 ### Cell

+Is an Interface class for all Cells.

+`Cell_Bucket` also implements all the data storage functions.
+Cells store their current, voltage, SoC, T, total cumulative charge and energy throughput and total cumulative time.
+Depending on the settings in `settings.hpp`, they store these value after x number of time steps and then write long csv files [note that this takes a lot of time and generated huge amounts of data].
+Alternatively, they can store the ‘statisticis’, i.e. keep some histogram of what fraction of time they were at a given current, `voltage`, `SOC` or `T`

+### Cell_Bucket

-Implements StorageUnit for a single cell.
+Implements `StorageUnit for a single cell.
 It uses the linear ‘bucket model’ (OCV is a linear function of the SoC which is the integral of the current).
 There is no degradation, and no thermal model (i.e. temperature is constant).

-Cell also implements all the data storage functions.
-Cells store their current, voltage, SoC, T, total cumulative charge and energy throughput and total cumulative time.
-Depending on the settings in Global.h, they store these value after x number of time steps and then write long csv files [note that this takes a lot of time and generated huge amounts of data].
-Alternatively, they can store the ‘statisticis’, i.e. keep some histogram of what fraction of time they were at a given current, voltage, SoC or T

-### ECM Cell
+### Cell_ECM

 Simulates an equivalent circuit model for a single cell.
 Again, no thermal model and no degradation.
-Data storage is not implemented (i.e. the implementation from Cell will be used)
+Data storage is not implemented (i.e. the implementation from Cell will be used).
+Currently, it only has one RC pair which will be generalised to `N` RC pairs in future.

 ### SPM Cell

 This is a large class which implements a cell according to a single particle model.
-It includes a thermal model (simulating how a cell heats up due to internal heat generation and heat exchange with the cell’s environments, the former is calculated by the cell, the latter is given by the parent Module), and various degradation models.
+It includes a thermal model (simulating how a cell heats up due to internal heat generation and heat exchange with the cell’s environments, the former is calculated by the cell, the latter is given by the parent `Module`), and various degradation models.

-It extends the data storage a bit by keeping track of some states related to the degradation
+It extends the data storage a bit by keeping track of some states related to the degradation.

 ### Module

-This is an ‘abstract class’, i.e. some functions are implemented while others are only defined (and implementations are given in the child classes) to simulate a generic module.
+This is an _abstract class_, i.e. some functions are implemented while others are only defined (and implementations are given in the child classes) to simulate a generic module.
 The functions which have the same implementation for series and parallel connected cells are implemented in Module (such as thermal model).
-Functions with different implementations (e.g. getV) are only defined here in Module.
+Functions with different implementations (e.g. `Module::V`) are only defined here in Module.

-The most important field is an array of (shared pointers to) StorageUnits.
+The most important field is an array of StorageUnits.
 These are the elements connected to this module (and are referred to as the ‘child Sus’).
 Due to the pointers and polymorphism, the code works for both cells (i.e. cells are connected in series/parallel to form this module) or other modules (i.e. you connect different modules in series/parallel to form a higher level module).
-Because all functions of SU are defined as virtual, the implementation of the most specific class will be called at runtime (e.g. if the module consists of SPM cells and you call SU[i]->getV(), then the function getV() from Cell_SPM will be executed).
-This is called ‘dynamic binding’.
+Because all functions of SU are defined as virtual, the implementation of the most specific class will be called at runtime (e.g. if the module consists of SPM cells and you call `SU[i]->V()`, then the function `V()` from `Cell_SPM` will be executed).

 Most implemented functions are relatively simple, e.g. getting the voltage of all the child SUs or getting an array with the state of all child SUs.
 The most important implemented function is the thermal model.
 For every child SU, the module will find the adjacent SUs and pass on their temperatures and thermal resistances to the child SU, such that it can calculate its thermal balance.
-This has to be done because child SUs don’t know their neighbouring SUs, so the Module needs to tell them “ you are surrounded by these elements” so the heat exchange between different elements can be computed.
+This has to be done because child SUs don’t know their neighbouring SUs, so the Module needs to tell them _you are surrounded by these elements_ so the heat exchange between different elements can be computed.
 Note that to ensure consistency, child SUs don’t update their temperature until all heat exchanges have been computed (else heat exchange between two elements would be not symmetrical).

 Modules also cool their child SUs.
-For that, they have an instance of a CoolSystem.
+For that, they have an instance of a `CoolSystem`.
 The details are given later, but basically the coolsystem has a temperature, thermal mass and a controllable convective cooling constant.
 When informing child SUs of their neighbouring elements, the coolsystem acts like a neighbouring element at lower temperature and with a low thermal resistance, such that heat will flow from the cell to the coolsystem.
 The temperature of the coolsystem is only updated after all child-SU temperatues have been computed, so all child SUs get the same amount of cooling independent on their position in the module.
 The only exception are the 1st and last child SU, which share one surface with a cell and another with the Module.
 So the heat exchange between those two cells and the module is the sum of the (convective) cooling and the (conductive) contact on one side of the cell.

-Modules can store cycling data (current, voltage, temperature at every time step), but no ‘usage statistics’.
-This can be implemented if desired, but I didn’t see the goal of doing this.
+Modules can store cycling data (current, voltage, temperature at every time step), but no _usage statistics_.
+This can be implemented if desired.
 However, the storeData function will invoke the storeData function on all child SUs, as well as on the coolsystem (both of which can store statistics).

 A final piece of functionality added are contact resistances.
 Every cell can be connected to this module with a certain additional resistance, although the implementation is different for series vs parallel modules.

 ### Module_s
 This class defines a series-connected module.
 This means that the module voltage is the sum of the voltages of each child SU, while all child Sus have the same current.
 All functions are fairly straightforward.
 See below about multithreading.

-Contact resistances are in series with the cells as indicated below (where R_i is contact resistance i, and SU_i is child SU i).
+Contact resistances are in series with the cells as indicated below (where `R_i` is contact resistance i, and SU_i is child SU i).
 Note that each SU has its own resistance (which will be in series with the contact resistance)

 ![](img/module_s.png){:width="60%" }

 Time integration in modules works by calling the time integration functions of the child SUs (which will eventually end up in the time integration functions of Cells or SPM cells).
-Time integration can take multiple time steps at once, which means we allow every child SU to take this number of time steps ‘on its own’ before returning to the module code.
+Time integration can take multiple time steps at once, which means we allow every child SU to take this number of time steps _on its own_ before returning to the module code.
 So if we want to take 10 time steps in a series module, we first take 10 time steps in SU1, then 10 steps in SU2, etc. until we have taken 10 time steps in the last SU.

-The code uses Boost to enable multithreading: time integration of the different child SUs is completely independent of each other, so a new thread is created per child SU, and the child SU is integrated over N time steps on that separate thread.
+Currently multithreading option is not working but when it works time integration of the different child SUs will be completely independent of each other, so a new thread is created per child SU, and the child SU is integrated over N time steps on that separate thread.
 When each child has completed its time integrations, the code returns to the main thread.
-If an error happens during time integration on a separate thread, a flag is set in the Module, such that after returning to the main thread we know something went wrong and can deal with it appropriately. (you cannot catch errors thrown in different threads)
+If an error happens during time integration on a separate thread, a flag is set in the Module, such that after returning to the main thread we know something went wrong and can deal with it appropriately.

 Multithreading does not make sense for small modules (modules made of cells) since the overhead to create a thread, share memory locations, etc. is much larger than the computational requirement of integrating a single cell for 10 steps.
 However, if you have hierarchical modules (modules made of modules made of … made of cells), then using the multithreading at the ‘outer’ module will speed up the calculation dramatically (since 10 time steps of its child SUs might involve taking 10 time steps on hundreds or thousands of cells).